More surface area for smoking briskets

 I was shopping around for smokers and the only thing in my budget was the 22 inch WSM for about $400.

 I posted this on twitter, something along the lines of, “OK, I’m buying a new smoker – I must fit a packer brisket in!”
 One of my followers responded, “why don’t you build an Ugly Drum Smoker!?”
-I googled it for a few days and it was settled.
+After googling it for a few days it was settled.